rlinwu/ECE444-F2020-Lab2/README.md

 ![Activity 2](Activity2.PNG)

 Activity 3:
-The Flask context global is an object that the application can use for temporary storage when handling a request.
-This variable is then reset with each request.
+The Flask context globals are variables that are either an application context or a request context.
+An application context keeps track of the application-level data uring a request, and the request context keeps track of the request-level data during a request.